How to Make Your Own Hot Sauce – Non-Fermented

 Instructions

-• Wash and remove stems from peppers.
+• Wear gloves when handling this many hot peppers!
+Wash and remove stems from peppers.
 Chop roughly into small pieces (Kitchen scissors work great for slender peppers).
 Keep or remove seeds and white ribs depending on how much heat you want.
 The more you leave in, the hotter your sauce will be.

-• Combine peppers, garlic and onion with water in pot and simmer for 20 minutes until peppers are soft and water is almost all gone.
+• Combine peppers, garlic and onion with vinegar and water in pot and simmer for 20 minutes until peppers have softened.
 Remove from heat and let cool for 15 minutes.

 • Pour into sterilized jars or bottles (pint/2cup/500ml).
 (Wash then boil in water for 10 minutes.)